hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/General/Main-Game-Loop.md

 ### Tournaments and Games

 There are several tournaments over the course of the year that your school might participate in.
 At minimum, you'll be in the prefectural tournaments that include all the schools in your prefecture.
 Good performance in those tournaments will earn you an invite to the regional tournaments, the Meiji Jingu national tournament, or Koshien, your ultimate goal.
-For the first couple of years, you probably won't make to the advanced tournaments, but if you don't, you'll have a special, high-intensity training camp (look for 「{% jisho "合宿" %}」 in the calendar) with more activities and better progression.
+For the first couple of years, you probably won't make it to the advanced tournaments, but if you don't, you'll have a special, high-intensity training camp (look for 「{% jisho "合宿" %}」 in the calendar) with more activities and better progression.

 Additionally, especially early in your career, you'll have the option to play some practice games ({% jisho "練習試合" %}).
 Occasionally the club manager will offer you the chance to choose between teams, or will just bring one team's request to you, and you can accept or decline the request.
 Practice games are nice because you get the benefit of the game progress in addition to the practice progress for the week.
 The extra game will have a greater effect on your players fatigue level, though.